Voltar para o blog

 • Cost of the delivery person (own) or platform fee

-• Preparation time to be good upon delivery (product that cools quickly needs extra care)
+• Prep time tuned to arrive in good condition (product that cools quickly needs extra care)

 Common practice is to charge 10% to 20% more for delivery.
 Some chains do this explicitly on the menu ("Prices for delivery may vary").
 Others simply have separate menus.